Nestlé Professional Elevates F&B Industry Support With The Launch Of Customer Engagement Centre In Singapore

-(MENAFN- Media OutReach Newswire) Equipped with local and global industry insights, it serves as a one-stop destination for discovering comprehensive F&B solutions and fostering collaborative innovations for sustainable success SINGAPORE - Media OutReach Newswire - 7 February 2024 - Nestlé Professional, a global leader in the food and beverage (F&B) industry, has unveiled its latest initiative aimed at transforming the way it engages with food-service operators.
+(MENAFN- Media OutReach Newswire) SINGAPORE - Media OutReach Newswire - 7 February 2024 - Nestlé Professional, a global leader in the food and beverage (F&B) industry, has unveiled its latest initiative aimed at transforming the way it engages with food-service operators.
 The newly inaugurated Customer Engagement Centre (CEC) in Singapore is a testament to Nestlé's commitment to the F&B and hospitality businesses, positioning itself as a comprehensive solutions provider.

 Nestlé Professional Customer Engagement Centre